If you accidentally damage something in your rented home, you probably have to pay for repairs.

 It's usually your landlord's responsibility to repair damage caused by an accident that wasn't your fault.

-Examples include leaks from a neighbouring flat or damage to the roof or windows caused by a neighbour's building works.
+- damage to the roof or windows caused by a neighbour's building works

-It is not your landlord's responsibility to replace any of your belongings that are damaged accidentally.
+It is not your landlord's responsibility to replace any of your belongings that are damaged for this reason.

 Damage due to crime